top of page

 After George Floyd’s murder in 2020, there was a renewed feeling throughout America that we were moving backward on the racial front and that it was time to address America’s long history of discrimination and inequality once and for all.

 In corporate America, the answer for many was an increased focus on diversity, equity and inclusion (DEI).
 Within two years, three-quarters of S&P 500 companies had a Chief Diversity Officer, and most had created targets aimed at increasing the racial diversity among their employees.
+Companies chose many different ways to tackle this, from having a more diverse pool of candidates to offering better executive incentives and perks.
+“Unconscious bias” training programs flourished and including pronouns on email signature lines became the norm.

-There were many ways companies chose to tackle this, from having a more diverse pool of candidates to offering better executive incentives and perks.
-“Unconscious bias” training programs flourished and pronouns included on email signature lines became the norm.
 The federal government got in the game as well.
 In 2024 alone, $2.9 million was earmarked for diversity training in the U.S. State Department.
-Since 2020, the U.S. Department of Health and Human Services has paid Deloitte over $12 million in DEI-related consulting work.
+During the Biden administration, the U.S. Department of Health and Human Services paid Deloitte over $12 million for DEI-related consulting work.

 From the jump, the backlash was fierce and lawsuits were filed.
-But, on the second day of his second term, Donald Trump sounded the death knell for DEI when he signed an executive order demanding all federal agencies end DEI programs.
+But, on the second day of his second term, President Trump sounded the death knell for DEI when he signed an executive order demanding all federal agencies end DEI programs.
 He even directed agencies to make lists of public companies that the federal government should investigate over their DEI policies.
-Claiming “radical DEI has dangerously tainted many of our critical businesses and influential institutions, including the federal government,” Trump’s directive reflected his campaign promise to embrace a “colorblind and competence-based workplace.”
+Claiming “radical DEI had dangerously tainted many of our critical businesses and influential institutions, including the federal government,” Trump’s directive reflected his campaign promise to embrace a “colorblind and competence-based workplace.”

 Research by professors Frank Dobbin (Harvard) and Alexandra Kalev (Tel Aviv University) found that “strategies for controlling bias – which drive most diversity efforts – have failed spectacularly since they were introduced to promote equal opportunity.
 Black men have barely gained ground in corporate management since 1985.
 White women haven’t progressed since 2000.
 It isn’t that there aren’t enough educated women and minorities out there – both groups have made huge educational gains over the past two generations.
 The problem is that we can’t motivate people by forcing them to get with the program and punishing them if they don’t.”

-“It shouldn’t be surprising that most diversity programs aren’t increasing diversity,” they continue.
+“It shouldn’t be surprising that most diversity programs aren’t increasing diversity,” they say.
 “Despite a few new bells and whistles, courtesy of big data, companies are basically doubling down on the same approaches they’ve used since the 1960s – which often make things worse, not better.
 Firms have long relied on diversity training to reduce bias on the job, hiring tests and performance ratings to limit it in recruitment and promotions, and grievance systems to give employees a way to challenge managers.
 Those tools are designed to preempt lawsuits by policing managers’ thoughts and actions.
 Yet laboratory studies show that this kind of force-feeding can activate bias rather than stamp it out.
 As social scientists have found, people often rebel against rules to assert their autonomy.
 Try to coerce me to do X, Y, or Z, and I’ll do the opposite just to prove that I’m my own person.”

 So, what’s the best approach?
 Professors Dobbin and Kalev offer this: “It’s more effective to engage managers in solving the problem, increase their on-the-job contact with female and minority workers, and promote social accountability – the desire to look fair-minded.
 That’s why interventions such as targeted college recruitment, mentoring programs, self-managed teams, and task forces have boosted diversity in businesses.
 Some of the most effective solutions aren’t even designed with diversity in mind.”